h0tbird/coreseed/docs/index.md

 </div>

-[Káto](https://github.com/katosys/kato) (from Greek *κάτω*: 'down', 'below', 'underneath') is an opinionated software-defined infrastructure (*SDI*) which governs diverse computing workloads and work-flows.
+[Káto](https://github.com/katosys/kato) (from Greek *κάτω*: 'down', 'below', 'beneath', 'underneath') is an opinionated software-defined infrastructure (*SDI*) which governs diverse computing workloads and work-flows.
 Like in catabolism (from Greek *κάτω* káto, 'downward' and *βάλλειν* ballein, 'to throw'), the *Káto* system is the catalyst used to breakdown complex monolithic platforms into its fundamental microservices.

 <img src="{{ site.baseurl}}/img/kato.png" width="70%" height="70%" align="right">